JacobKfromIRC/Site-Fixes-for-GitHub/README.md

 # Haketilo-Fixes-for-GitHub
 This repository contains free software JavaScript to use GitHub, including registration.

+Warning: GitHub will be able to tell that you used these scripts and not the official ones!

 # Instructions

 To use this script from the dev console (no Haketilo needed, probably), go to github.com/signup, and copy/paste the code in github-signup.js in the console, and run it.